-- 1. Your fees will be refunded if you withdraw from this course on or before Friday 11 March 2011. - 2.
-The standard last date for withdrawal from this course is Friday 13 May 2011.
-After this date, students forced to withdraw by circumstances beyond their control must apply for permission on an 'Application for Associate Dean's Permission to Withdraw Late' including supporting documentation.
+- 1. Your fees will be refunded if you withdraw from this course on or before Friday 2 March 2012. - 2.
+The last date for withdrawal from this course is the three-quarter point of the teaching period, i.e. Friday 18 May 2012.
+After this date, students forced to withdraw by circumstances beyond their control must apply for permission on an 'Application for Associate Dean's

+Permission to Withdraw Late' including supporting documentation.
 The application form is available from either of the Faculty's Student Customer Service Desks.